alexstyl/cmp-windowContainerSize/README.md

+# This is archived and moved to [Compose Unstyled](https://github.com/composablehorizons/compose-unstyled).

+---

 # CMP Container Size

 A Compose Multiplatform utility that provides an observable way of knowing the size of the window you are in.